A safe place for everyone

 Mazda’s future safety technology: Co-Pilot Concept

 Mazda Co-Pilot Concept aims to make driving safer, without detracting from the driving experience.
-Early imagery of the system in action (above) shows the test car recognising the driver has fallen ill, automatically taking control of the test car and safely pulling to a stop at the side of the road.
+Early imagery of the system in action in the test car (above).
+Recognizing the driver has fallen ill, it automatically takes control and safely pulls to a stop at the side of the road.

 Hövding’s airbag for cyclists

 Swedish safety technology company Hövding’s unique airbag technology protects cyclists up to 80 per cent more than traditional bicycle helmets.
-Hövding’s urban cyclist airbag—which sits around your neck like a collar—reads the wearer’s movements 200 times a second and in the event of an accident deploys in 0.1 second, protecting the head.
-The accident detection system’s algorithm is based on artificial intelligence technology, fed by data which corresponds to both accidents and non-accidents.
-The data has been created by collecting the movement patterns from over 3,000 staged accidents of different types and intensity, simulated by professional stunt performers.
+Hövding’s urban cyclist airbag sits around your neck like a collar, reading the wearer’s movements 200 times a second.
+In the event of an accident, it deploys in 0.1 second, protecting the head.
+The accident detection system’s algorithm is based on AI, fed by data which corresponds to both accidents and non-accidents.
+This data has been created by collecting the movement patterns from over 3,000 staged accidents of different types and intensity, simulated by professional stunt performers.
 In addition, over 2,000 hours of non-accident data has been collected by 300 regular cyclists.
 The resulting system allows you to ride safely, while avoiding helmet hair.